 Those ordered to resign include the senior secretaries to the president for policy coordination, political affairs, civil affairs, foreign affairs and national security, public relations, economic affairs, future strategy, education and culture, employment and welfare and personnel affairs, according to the presidential office’s website.

-But, Kang says, the problem doesn't appear to be solvable with a quick cabinet reshuffle.
+But Kang said the problem doesn’t appear to be solvable with a quick Cabinet reshuffle.